 Living in Peterborough

 Peterborough is a thriving city with a diverse culture.
-You will soon find your favourite place to hang out and explore during a break from studying.
+You'll soon find your favourite places to hang out and explore.

 Four people walking by the river in Peterborough.
 There are swans in the river and buildings in the background.